sp-soul/sp-soul.github.io/_posts/2020-06-23-good-ways-to-manage-a-remote-team-in-lockdown.md

 ## That’s it
 All of this is such a work in progress, and not all of them work for everyone.
 The key theme though is that I’ve tried them.

-> As a leader I feel it’s important to put the work in to offer options to your team, even if the answer is “I’d prefer to just relax away from my computer
+> As a leader I feel it’s important to put the work in to offer options to your team, even if the answer is 'I’d prefer to just relax away from my computer'
 {:.answer}

 Which is completely fine.
 People will deal with this situation in their own way.
 All I can do is try and cultivate a positive energy, throw some ideas out, and see what sticks.